How to Install Thunderbird on Fedora Linux

 sudo dnf upgrade --refresh

-Method 2: Install Thunderbird with Flatpak and Flathub
+Method 2: Install Thunderbird via Flatpak via Flathub

-The second option is to use the Flatpak package manager that, most often, is natively installed on your Fedora workstation.
+The second option is to use the Flatpak package manager, which is most often natively installed on your Fedora workstation.
 The benefit of Flatpaks is that they can often be ahead of a version or two from Fedora, depending on the release cycle/updates of the software and the Flatpak package maintainer.
 However, in most cases in Fedora, you would want to install the DNF version above, depending on your preferences.

-Next, you need to enable Flatpack using the following command in your terminal:
+First, you need to enable Flathub using the following command in your terminal:

 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo